HiteshSFDC/MakingChampion/README.md

 # Making Champion Task : 2

-Offset is set to default 20.
+Offset is default set to 20.
+## Features
+1. Dynamic Search Functionality.
+2. Dynamic Filtering on the basis of Dates.
+3. Ability to fetch bulk records.
-Records are returned alphabetically.
+4. Records are retuned alphabetically.
+5. Components are designed by following the Reusability approach.

 ## Concepts used in order to get 70,000 records :